Tokyo Skytree vs Shibuya Sky

 Entry time slots, possible weather closures, rooftop deck may close under adverse conditions

-Verdict – Which Should You Visit?
+Verdict – Which should you visit?

 Short on time?
 Visit Shibuya Sky it’s centrally located, offers immersive open-air views, and is quicker to access from Shibuya.